-The idea of continuous improvement is woven throughout our corporate fabric.
-We know that we have the leading early education program in the country, but we will never be satisfied.
-We are always challenging ourselves to incorporate the latest research, implement the most current curriculum and materials, stay abreast of the newest trends in employee and child development, and enhance our facilities with the most innovative facility design elements.
+At New Horizon Academy, we are always challenging ourselves to incorporate the latest research, implement the most current curriculum and children’s educational materials, stay abreast of the newest trends in employee and child development, and enhance our facilities with the most innovative facility design elements.
 We continue to look past our doors for ways to enrich and improve the operation of our child care programs.
 Some of these partnerships include:

 Partnered on a research project to determine baseline measures for the development of motor skills in young children.